• Home

 1. Split the loaf of bread down the middle and spread one or both sides with mustard, depending on how much of a mustard-lover you are.

-2. Layer the roast beef on the bottom of the loaf, top with lettuce and then slices of Brie.
+2. Layer the roast beef on the bottom of the loaf, top with slices of Brie and then lettuce.
 Place top of loaf on sandwich.
 Cut into as many sandwiches sections as you like!
+We usually go for four.

 • Twitter